jatuhurrra/J-ORA/index.md

 </div>

 ### 🟡 Object Identification (OI)
-> Given a Japanese utterance and an image, identify which object is being referenced.
+> Given a Japanese utterance and an image, identify all objects mentioned in the utterance.

-### 🔵 Reference Disambiguation (RD)
+### 🔵 Reference Resolution (RR)
-> Determine the bounding box or segmentation that best matches the given Japanese expression.
+> Given a Japanese utterance and an image, and the object mentions from the OI task above, describe where in the image the mentioned objects occur.

-### 🔴 Action Prediction (AP)
+### 🔴 Next Action Prediction (AP)
-> Predict the high-level action (e.g., pick, move, discard) implied by the instruction.
+> From the objects identified in the dialogue utterance in the OI task, and the locations in the image described in the RR task, predict the next most probable high-level action (e.g., pick, move, discard) implied by the instruction.

-Each task is framed as a **multimodal question answering** problem and can be evaluated with standard accuracy, IoU, or retrieval metrics.
+The three tasks are framed as an **end-to-end multimodal perception** problem and are performed by VLMs.
+Performance is evaluated with standard accuracy as the major metric.

 <!-- ++++++++++++++++ ++++++++ ++++++++ This is the Evaluations section  ++++++++ ++++++++ ++++++++ -->